 Settle - Carlisle Railway Conservation Area - Appleby Area (PDF: 211Kb)

 Map showing the line as it passes through Appleby-in-Westmorland.

-Map of the line from the Ormside Viaduct, past Great Ormside, through the Helm Tunnel to the Griseburn Viaduct.
+Map of the line as it crosses the Ormside Viaduct and passes Great Ormside.
+The line passes through the Helm Tunnel and over Griseburn Viaduct.

 Map showing the line as it crosses the Crosby Garrett Viaduct and down to the Smardale Viaduct.

-Map showing the disused section of railway line into the Smardale Gill National Nature Reserve down to the Smardale Gill Viaduct.
+Map showing the disused section of the line in the Smardale Gill National Nature Reserve.
+It extends down to the Smardale Gill Viaduct.

 Map showing the line passing Waitby Common to Kirkby Stephen West Station.